5 Awesome Things to do at Epcot

-My Disney crazed friend Lynne and I are avid Disney goers and try to find something new to do each visit.
-On this particular visit to Epcot, we concentrated the World Showcase, a representation of 11 countries for you to explore, dine, and be entertained in.
-Each country is staffed with people from the represented country to give visitors a more authentic visit.
+I try to find something new to do each visit to Disney’s Epcot theme park.
+On this particular visit to Epcot, my friend, Lynne, and I concentrated on the World Showcase.
+It is a representation of 11 countries for you to explore, dine, and be entertained in.
+Each country is staffed with locals from the represented country to give a more authentic visit.
 Food choices and entertainment are aligned with what you might find in those countries.
 I love roaming through the World Showcase; it is my favorite thing at Disney, hands down.

 #1 Sample Coca-Cola’s from all over the world